DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 If you have questions about Debussy, contact us.

 ### What are the features of Debussy?
-Here some of the prevalent features of Debussy.
+Here some of the main features of Debussy.
 - Analysis on single- or multiple-phase specimens
 - Fitting on one or more experimental data set simultaneously
 - Fitting of data sets collected with synchrotron or laboratory X-ray